 However, remaining socially active and engaged is so important at any age, and socialization in the elderly is particularly critical to health and wellbeing.
 The National Institute on Aging reports that elderly socialization reduces the risk for depression and boosts cognitive functioning, helping to protect against Alzheimer’s and other types of dementia.

 There are a number of ways you can help your older loved ones increase socialization.
-Here are just a few ideas from Absolute Companion Care, experts in Alzheimer’s care Baltimore, MD families trust:
+Here are just a few ideas from Absolute Companion Care, experts in Monkton, MD elderly care and home care services throughout the surrounding areas:

 - Connect with the local senior center.
 In the U.S. alone, there are millions of elders utilizing the services of around 15,000 senior centers, which offer a plethora of elderly socialization opportunities – from activities and classes to healthy meals to fun day trips, and much more.
 Some centers offer job training and volunteer opportunities, providing the added bonus of the means to find purpose and self-worth in serving the community.

 - Learn something new.
 A quick online search is sure to reveal educational opportunities for elders at the local community college, university or other organization – some of which are even free of charge.
 Perhaps your elder loved one has always wanted to learn a new language, or play an instrument.
 Signing up for a class of interest gives the benefit of following that dream as well as meeting others who share that interest.

 - Join the gym.
 Regardless of fitness level, staying physically active is vitally important, and with the doctor’s recommendation, older adults can improve physical and emotional health as well as socialization by signing up for a yoga class, water aerobics, tai chi, or even a senior dance program.